For the week of Monday, July 19, 2021.

 Based partially on the success of the NRX over its years of operation, AECL proposed a new design for a nuclear reactor generating power for commercial use.
 This led AECL, Canadian General Electric, and Ontario Hydro to collaborate on building a prototype nuclear power plant that first operated in 1962.
 The Nuclear Power Demonstration, as it was known, was the first of the Canada Deuterium Uranium (CANDU) prototypes, a reactor now used in seven countries.

 The NRX shut down in January 1992.
 As Canada’s first large-scale endeavour into nuclear reactor research, it paved the way for future innovations, including the larger National Research Universal research reactor and the CANDU power reactors.

-The Enslavement of African People in Canada (c.
-1629–1834) is a designated national historic event.
-The Historic Sites and Monuments Board of Canada (HSMBC) advises the Government of Canada on the commemoration of National Historic Events, which evoke significant moments, episodes, movements, or experiences in the history of Canada.
+Ernest Rutherford is a designated national historic person.
+The Historic Sites and Monuments Board of Canada (HSMBC) advises the Government of Canada on the commemoration of National Historic Persons—individuals who have made unique and enduring contributions to the history of Canada.

 The National Program of Historical Commemoration relies on the participation of Canadians in the identification of places, events and persons of national historic significance.
 Any member of the public can nominate a topic for consideration by the Historic Sites and Monuments Board of Canada.
 Information on how to participate in this process is available here: https://www.pc.gc.ca/en/culture/clmhc-hsmbc/ncp-pcn